 🍴 Recipe Tips

-I've made this mac and cheese with tuna recipe a few times and something we cannot decide upon is whether or not we enjoy it more with or without the canned mushroom soup.
+I've made this mac and cheese with tuna recipe so many times that I"ve lost count and something we cannot decide upon is whether or not we enjoy it more with or without the canned mushroom soup.
 Honestly, it tastes great either way but trying it for yourself is the only way to decide which is better.

 If you think you would prefer to use canned peas instead of frozen, then simply drain and rinse the peas before use.
 Add them in at the end, just before serving.